The weather is changing and so the cold and flu season is encroaching upon us.

-But Why Now?
-It’s Not Yet the Cold and Flu Season!
+But What If It’s Not the Cold and Flu Season?

 It doesn’t help to wait to stock your fridge and shelves with your natural remedies once people start getting sick.
 When I do that, it forces me to head out to the nearest Walmart and pick up the medicines that will relieve our symptoms fast.
 Why?